ralismark/ralismark.github.io/site/posts/balena-pi.md

 ---
 layout: post
-title: "Raspberry-Pi-As-Code"
+title: Raspberry-Pi-As-Code
+excerpt: Embedded device infrastructure entirely in docker with balenaOS
+date: 2022-05-08
 tags:
-excerpt: Embedded device infrastructure entirely in docker with balenaOS
 ---

-{% include admonition verb="warn" %}
+.. admonition:: warn

-> By late 2022, I no longer had anything that needed to be run on a raspberry pi, and I've now decommissioned my raspberry pi.
+	By late 2022, I no longer had anything that needed to be run on a raspberry pi, and I've now decommissioned my raspberry pi.
-> While I still have the infra configurations (including GitHub Actions deploy workflows), alas I cannot vouch for whether this is post is still up to date.
+	While I still have the infra configurations (including GitHub Actions deploy workflows), alas I cannot vouch for whether this is post is still up to date.

 For a while now I've been running [balenaOS] on my raspberry pi.
 This is an operating system that's tailored towards hosting docker containers on embedded devices, allowing you to avoid basically all stateful or manual configuration on the device itself.